wp-plugins/catwalker/readme.txt

 = Cross Categorizer widget =

-The Cross Categorizer widget includes two configurable dropdown lists of categories.
+On display pages, the Cross Categorizer widget includes two configurable dropdown lists of categories.
 Choose two categories, then click "Search" to view the posts or pages that belong to both.

+On the admin side you can configure the widget to show different category branches in each dropdown.

 = Cross Categorizer shortcode =